 The vibrant city of Glasgow has something to offer any visitor.
-Steeped in history with architecture to admire, the city's cultural and artistic nature has flourished since being awarded the status of European city of culture in 1990.
-The compact centre serves up a welcoming mix of fine food and drink offerings, with plenty of potential for retail therapy and a renowned night life in which to unwind.
-The locals are proud of their city and this comes across in the recognition of Glasgow as one of the friendliest cities to visit.
+Steeped in history with a range of architecture and landmarks to admire, the city's cultural and artistic nature has flourished since being awarded the status of European city of culture in 1990.
+The compact centre serves up a welcoming mix of fine food and drink offerings, with plenty of potential for retail therapy and a renowned night life in which to unwind when making the most of a vacation rental in the city.
+The locals are proud of Glasgow and this comes across in the recognition of the city as one of the friendliest to visit.

 Also known for being Scotland's largest city, Glasgow provides excellent shopping facilities from the covered street of the Argyll Arcade to the newer Buchanan Galleries.
 St Enoch Shopping Centre is the largest of its kind in Scotland, a huge glass structure with a large variety of shops and eating areas.
 A trip to the West end of the city will also reward you with an area of boutique and specialist shops.
 At the end of a busy day of culture and shopping head back in to the city to sample the many pubs, bars, clubs, comedy clubs and restaurants that makes Glasgow a venue that has something for everyone.

 History buffs will enjoy a visit to Provand's Lordship originally built in 1471 and now restored to give a taste of medieval life.
 Meanwhile although a visit to a cemetery may sound a little ghoulish, tours of the Necropolis are available to learn all about this atmospheric Victorian cemetery.
 With 50,000 plus graves the necropolis tour involves crypts, mausoleums and catacombs while also providing some of the best views across the city.
-For a more detailed insight into the City of Glasgow, pop on to one of the open topped bus tours.
+For a more detailed insight into the City of Glasgow and its many landmarks, pop on to one of the open topped bus tours.